Global Employment Law In 2026: Three Trends Set To Define The Year Ahead

 Diversity, discrimination and pay gap reporting

-Diversity and inclusion remain under the spotlight in 2026, with pay transparency and anti-discrimination measures driving important regulatory shifts worldwide.
+Diversity and inclusion remains under the spotlight in 2026, with pay transparency and anti-discrimination measures driving important regulatory shifts worldwide.

-Elsewhere, debates in the US on diversity, equity, and inclusion (DEI) continue to influence the strategies of multinational employers.
+Elsewhere, in the US, debates on diversity, equity, and inclusion (DEI) continue to influence the strategies of multinational employers.
 Many organisations are revising DEI language and policies to reconcile conflicting cultural norms.
-At our UK law firm's Managing an International Workforce conference in London (June 2025), 52% of attendees reported having changed or considering changes to their DEI approach, while 68% had experienced or anticipated employee pushback for having done so.
+At our Managing an International Workforce conference in London (June 2025), 52% of attendees reported having changed or considering changes to their DEI approach, while 68% had experienced or anticipated employee pushback for having done so.
 Practices deemed unlawful in the US may clash with regulatory requirements in Europe, a tension we explore in our Guide to the New World: Diversity, Equity and Inclusion report, and a trend we expect to continue into 2026.

 In APAC, the regulatory landscape continues to tighten around anti‑discrimination, harassment prevention, and transparency.
 Singapore has now passed the Workplace Fairness (Dispute Resolution) Bill, which, along with the previously passed Workplace Fairness Bill, will form the Workplace Fairness Act.
-This is expected to take effect in late 2027.
-Guidance is being prepared by various authorities which employers should keep a look out for in the coming months.
+This is expected to take effect in late 2027, but employer preparations should already be underway.
 In Japan, legislative amendments to strengthen protections against harassment and promote gender equality are expected to come into effect progressively throughout 2026, with certain provisions scheduled to commence in April 2027.

 Artificial intelligence in the workplace